magfest-archive/simple-rams-deploy/README.md

 ## Choose an event and a year

 This deploy supports multiple events with different configuration.
-Pick an event/year combo from [the list of valid combinations](https://github.com/magfest/simple-rams-deploy/blob/master/valid_eventname_year_combos.txt) (examples: 'magstock 2018', 'labs 2018', 'prime 2019')
+Pick an event name from [the list of valid names](https://github.com/magfest/simple-rams-deploy/blob/master/valid_eventnames.txt) and a year (examples: 'magstock 2018', 'labs 2018', 'prime 2019')

 ## Windows-specific setup